unboundedsystems/adapt/docs/test_drive.md

 You'll need a Linux system that has Docker installed and running.

+**NOTE:** These instructions do not currently work on MacOS.
+See issue unboundedsystems/adapt#30

 ## Setup Adapt and an example app

 1. Run a NodeJS container